geniseb1993/AI-Trading-Bot/dual_bot/README.md

 ### Data Fetcher

 The Data Fetcher retrieves market data, options data, and news data from various sources, including Polygon.io, Unusual Whales, and News API.

+### Notification Utility

+The Notification Utility sends alerts and notifications through multiple channels:

+- **Discord**: Sends richly formatted trade and system alerts to Discord channels via webhooks
+- **Telegram**: Sends trade and system alerts to Telegram chats using the Telegram Bot API

+Notifications are sent for important events such as:
+- New trade recommendations
+- Trade executions
+- Position closings (targets hit or stops triggered)
+- System alerts and errors

+## Notification Setup

+### Discord Setup

+1. Create a Discord server or use an existing one
+2. Create a webhook in the desired channel:
+   - Right-click on the channel → Edit Channel → Integrations → Webhooks
+   - Create a new webhook and copy the webhook URL
+3. During configuration, enter the webhook URL when prompted

+### Telegram Setup

+1. Create a Telegram bot using BotFather:
+   - Open Telegram and search for @BotFather
+   - Start a chat and send `/newbot`
+   - Follow the instructions to create a bot
+   - Copy the bot token provided by BotFather
+2. Get your chat ID:
+   - Open Telegram and search for @userinfobot
+   - Start a chat and it will provide your chat ID
+3. During configuration, enter the bot token and chat ID when prompted

 ## Logging